Flu Prevention

 Seasonal flu graphic (CDC)

-The Howard County Health Department will update the list below with upcoming community flu clinics.
+The Howard County Health Department will continue to update the list below with upcoming community flu clinics as they are scheduled.
 The annual flu vaccine is also available from most local healthcare providers, pharmacies, urgent care centers and many large retail locations.
-Note: The Health Department only stocks the Flulaval Quadrivalent flu vaccine, approved for all individuals ages 6 months and older.
-HCHD DOES NOT carry the high-dose flu vaccine.

 If enrolled in Medicare, please have your Medicare number available when attending any HCHD flu vaccination clinic.
 There will be no charge to you, and by allowing HCHD to recover a portion of the vaccination cost from Medicare you help us extend our services to even more community members to keep Howard County healthy.